Co-de-iT/GH2RHP/README.md

 - The GH definition must contain at least one of these GrasshopperPlayer components: `ContextBake` or `ContextPrint`
 - Although the RCP must be called by the launcher command for the GH command to persist, it is not necessary to push anything to it (it can stay empty, as long as it shows up)
 - The rest of the definition can be to your liking, using the HumanUI components to build an interface and interact with the model.
 See the included example for details.
+>[!TIP]
-- It is strongly suggested to include an “Exit” True Button that disables the previews and closes the UI window (otherwise they stay persistent after you close it).
+> It is strongly suggested to include an “Exit” True Button that disables the previews and closes the UI window (otherwise previews stay persistent after you close the UI).
 See the included example for details.

 # ScriptEditor (Rhino 8)